 “Now I even hate to be with people whom I used to meet with pleasure, I know them so well, I can tell just what they are going toy and what I am going to answer.
 Each brain is like a circus, where the same horse keeps circling around eternally.
 We must circle round always, around the same ideas, the same joys, the same pleasures, the same habits, the same beliefs, the same sensations of disgust.

 “The fog was terrible this evening.
 It enfolded the boulevard, where the street lights were dimmed and looked like smoking candles.
 A heavier weight than usual oppressed me.
 Perhaps my digestion was bad.

-"For good digestion is everything in life.
+“For good digestion is everything in life.
 It gives the inspiration to the artist, amorous desires to young people, clear ideas to thinkers, the joy of life to everybody, and it also allows one to eat heartily (which is one of the greatest pleasures).
 A sick stomach induces scepticism unbelief, nightmares and the desire for death.
 I have often noticed this fact.
-Perhaps I would not kill myself, if my digestion had been good this evening.
+Perhaps I would not kill myself, it my digestion had been good this evening.

-"When I sat down in the arm-chair where I have been sitting every day for thirty years, I glanced around me, and just then I was seized by such a terrible distress that I thought I must go mad.
+“When I sat down in the armchair where I have been sitting every day for thirty years, I glanced around me, and just then I was seized by such a terrible distress that I thought I must go mad.

 “I tried to think of what I could do to run away from myself.
 Every occupation struck me as being worse even than inaction.
 Then I bethought me of putting my papers in order.

-"For a long time I have been thinking of clearing out my drawers; for, for the last thirty years, I have been throwing my letters and bills pell-mell into the same desk, and this confusion has often caused me considerable trouble.
-But I feel such moral and physical laziness at the sole idea of putting anything in order that I have never had the courage to begin this tedious business.
+“For a long time I have been thinking of clearing out my drawers, for, for the last thirty years, I have been throwing my letters and bills pell-mell into the same desk, and this confusion has often caused me considerable trouble.
+But I fell such moral and physical laziness at the sole idea of putting anything in order that I have never had the courage to begin this tedious business.